tldr-pages/tldr/pages/linux/resolveip.md

 > Resolve hostnames to their IP addresses and vice versa.
 > More information: <https://mariadb.com/kb/en/resolveip/>.

-- Resolve host name to IP address:
+- Resolve a hostname to an IP address:

 `resolveip {{example.org}}`